Stuycs-K/final-project-dan-alice-konopka-eva/WORKLOG.md

 ### 5/24/24

 In class: I updated the image files to have better resolution and began writing the physics simulation, based on Orb lab.
 Might switch to a new calculation based on projectile motion though.

+5/26/24
+At home: designed and implemented a simpler approach to the physics: projectile motion.